 For decades, Florida has represented the ultimate place to retire.
 Hundreds of thousands of seniors have moved there over the years to relax.

 Not only are more temperate regions gaining popularity, but independent senior living communities all over the country are seeing more and more applications.
-Many of these communities offer the best parts of Florida living without the high prices and inconveniences.

 Growing Interest in Technology Among Seniors

 Seniors are growing increasingly interested in modern technology.
 Independent senior living communities are now providing a wider range of technological amenities to meet the demand for tech-savvy seniors.

 Almost all of these communities offer Wi-Fi Internet access, and many feature computer labs with well-stocked software programs.
 Internet cafes also give residents an excellent opportunity to eat, drink, and socialize while they browse the web from their laptops or tablets.

 Technological advancements are also having a major impact on the way seniors communicate with family and friends.
 Video chatting is very popular among seniors because it allows them to feel like they can be with their loved ones at any time.

 The Adventures of an Active Retiree

 Typical activities like card games, golf, bowling, and fishing are not the only things seniors love to do these days.
 Today’s seniors understand how important it is to stay in shape, work out and take part in active sports like tennis, softball and more.